 That's what's frustrating.

-So let's uh let's get this.
+So let's get this.

-I'm confident as the speaker said we will get the tax bill out of the house.
+I'm confident, as the speaker said, we will get the tax bill out of the House.

-Let people keep more of their money, simplify the code, and be conducive To producing economic growth.
+Let people keep more of their money, simplify the code, and be conducive to producing economic growth.

 And so we said we'll support it.